Dr Murray Dick

-- Al Jazeera, for investigative journalists working on their 101 East investigative production (at Kuala Lumpur, Malaysia)
+- Al Jazeera, for investigative journalists working on their 101 East investigative production (in Kuala Lumpur, Malaysia)

-- Open Society Institute, for investigative journalists from Ukraine, Georgia, Kazakhstan, and Azerbaijan (at Baku, Azerbaijan)
+- The Open Society Institute, for investigative journalists from Ukraine, Georgia, Kazakhstan, and Azerbaijan (in Baku, Azerbaijan)

 - PhD ('News Values in Online and Data-visual Journalism') (Brunel University, London)